-We study the feasibility and profitability of predation in a parsimonious infinite-horizon, complete information setting where an incumbent may face an entrant, in which case it needs to decide whether to accommodate or predate it.
-If the entrant exits, a new entrant is born with positive probability.
-We show that there always exists a Markov perfect equilibrium, which can be of three types: accommodation, predation with no future entry, and predation with hit-and-run entry.
-We use the model to study alternative antitrust policies, derive the best rules for these policies, and compare their welfare effects.
+Growing concern about the market power of big tech giants has led to renewed interest in predatory behavior.
+We study the feasibility and profitability of predation in a dynamic environment, using a parsimonious infinitehorizon, complete information setting in which an incumbent repeatedly faces potential entry.
+When a rival enters, the incumbent chooses whether to accommodate or predate it; the entrant then decides whether to stay or exit.
+We show that there always exists a Markov perfect equilibrium, which can be of three types: accommodation, monopolization, and recurrent predation.
+We then analyze and compare the welfare effects of different antitrust policies.